 SCHOOL PROGRAMS

-Explore the natural world with your students at the Nature Center and other locations in the National Forest with our SEEd aligned programs!
+Explore the natural world with your students at the Nature Center and other locations in the National Forest with our SEEd-aligned programs!

-Stokes programs for grades K-6 are aligned to SEEd standards as well as ELA, Mathematics, Social Studies, and PE standards.
+• Programs are aligned to SEEd standards as well as ELA, Mathematics, Social Studies, and PE standards.

-See details about Homeschool Program Offerings here.
+• See details about Homeschool Program Offerings here.

 This project was made possible by a grant from the National Park Trust and USDA Forest Service.

-Pricing and Group Size
+Group Size Limit

 Groups with fewer than 16 students will be charged a flat rate program fee of $96.